 ICANN refers to the Internet Corporation for Assigned Names and Numbers.

+Lock a set of measures that a registrar applies to a domain name, which prevents at a minimum any modification to the registrant and registrar information by the registrar, but does not affect the resolution of the domain name or the renewal of the domain name.

 Mutual Jurisdiction means a court jurisdiction at the location of either (a) the principal office of the Registrar (provided the domain-name holder has submitted in its Registration Agreement to that jurisdiction for court adjudication of disputes concerning or arising from the use of the domain name) or (b) the domain-name holder's address as shown for the registration of the domain name in Registrar's Whois database at the time the complaint is submitted to the Provider.

 Panel means an administrative panel appointed by a Provider to decide a complaint concerning a domain-name registration.